Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Overview of methodology

-This work will focus on developing a quantum algorithm for estimating the {reactive flux, interpreted as the propagator} overlap Eq. \eqref{eq:rxn-flux-overlap}.
+{with $\mathcal{F}$ the Fokker-Planck generator, Eq.~{\ref{eq:fke-gen}}.} This work will focus on developing a quantum algorithm for estimating the {reactive flux, interpreted as the propagator} overlap Eq. \eqref{eq:rxn-flux-overlap}.
 With a small additional overhead to compute estimates to $\bar{p}_R$ and $\bar{p}_P$, and access to the quantum state $\ket{R}$ and $\ket{P}$, this information can {then} be used to compute the time-dependent reaction rate Eq. \eqref{eq:sym-rxn-rate}.
 Moreover, an estimate of reactive flux can also provide estimates of hitting times, {since}